How to cook dried beans in the instant pot, slow cooker or on the stove

 Deeply Satisfying Black-Bean Seasoning:

-- 1 tbsp coriander seeds (whole or ground)
+- 1 tablespoon coriander seeds (whole or ground)

 - 1-2 bay leaves optional for spice: whole chipotle pepper and/or cayenne Garlic cloves, onion scraps, carrot scraps, wilted celery Salt or Aminos to taste

 - (Choose whichever appeals to you!)
-1 tbsp Turmeric powder
+1 tablespoon Turmeric powder

 - 1-2 bay leaves